tylerdr/sprinter-website/src/pages/about/index.md

   widthOptions: is-6
 why:
   content1: >-
-    We offer your business three benefits through the power of one.

-    We deliver you more time, money, and freedom by implementing effective modern technology into your current workflow.

-    Because automation is the future direction of all industries, we take the time to study your current processes so that we can help implement better ones together.
+    Sprinter is the first of its kind, serving as the missing link between the recipient of the software and its developers.
+Our unique set of expertise offers your business three benefits through the power of one.
+We deliver you more time, money, and freedom through implementing effective modern technology into your current workflow.
+We don't solely believe that automation is the way of the future, but we do believe it is the way to your company's future.
+That's why we take the time to study the way your business operates.
+Through getting to know the ins and outs of your processes, we can help implement more effective ones together.
   content2: >-
     We believe a happier professional equals a happier person and that happier people make a better world.
 Our mission is to design software that allows